plan-net/core4/CONTRIBUTE.md

 guidelines each core4 contributor should follow are summarised below:

 * Use four whitespaces, no tabulators, with a maximum line length of 79 chars.
-* Functions and classes are separated by two blank lines.
+* Separate classes by two blank lines, functions and methods by one blank line
-..todo: functions really seperated by two blanks? classes yes, but func 1?
-* Methods in a class are separated by one blank line.
 * Put one space around variable assignments (e.g. ``x = 1``) but do not put spaces around list indexes, function calls or keyword assignments (e.g.
   ``func(a=1, b=2)``).